-Take a drive: Skyline Drive is 105 miles worth of incredible vistas from Front Royal south to Rockfish Gap, just outside of Charlottesville.
+Skyline Drive is 105 miles worth of incredible vistas from Front Royal south to Rockfish Gap, where it connects to the Blue Ridge Parkway.
 Allow yourself at least three hours to do the entire drive, as the speed limit is only 35mph and the road is a series of narrow curves and windy turns.
 Enjoy it and be sure to stop at several of the 75 overlooks along the way!
 The drive does close for inclement weather and at night during deer season (mid-November to January), so be sure to check the park’s website for road closures.

-- Elkwallow Wayside (24.1), Big Meadow Wayside (mile 51.2), and Loft Mountain Wayside (79.5) are the three gas stations in Shenandoah National Park.
-However, gas is much more expensive along the Drive, so I suggest filling up before entering the Park.
-These three stops also offer a variety of snacks and sandwiches for purchase, as well as outdoor seating areas to enjoy a picnic.
+Big Meadows Wayside (mile 51.2) is the only gas station in Shenandoah National Park.
+And gas is much more expensive along the Drive, so I suggest filling up before entering the Park.
+In addition to Big Meadows, Elkwallow Wayside (mile 24.1) and Loft Mountain Wayside (mile 79.5) also offer a variety of snacks and sandwiches for purchase, as well as outdoor seating areas to enjoy a picnic.

 If you want to make your visit into a whole weekend (or longer), there are two options if you want to stay overnight in the park – using the campgrounds or staying at one of the lodges.